 Flaky itchy scalp in children is not uncommon.
 While the term “dandruff” or seborrheic dermatitis is usually reserved for adults, it can also be an issue in children as young as infancy.
 Along with baby dandruff, there are a variety of things that can cause an itchy scalp in children.
 The issue could be attributed to flaky skin, ringworm, lice, or Sometimes an over-the-counter remedy can fix the issue – but in children, due to the strength of these products, were recommend a consultation with an expert pediatric or ‘kid’ dermatologist before you use one of these remedies.

 Atopic Dermatitis, commonly called Eczema, can cause dry, itchy, sore, and patchy skin on anyone, from infants to adults.
 It most commonly manifests as red, dry, itchy skin and can be mild to extreme, even in infants.
 Parents with allergies and eczema may be more likely to have children with eczema, so genetics can be a factor, but not always.
 Keeping the skin moist and infection-free is the key component to treatment.
 Our dermatologists who treat children can help you manage your child’s eczema, as well as help you investigate possible triggers for the condition, from soaps to foods or other factors.

 Pityriasis Rosea is a temporary skin condition that is common in older kids and teens.
 It often presents in pink or gray scaly skin that can last from 4 weeks to months in some cases.
 The rash usually starts on the chest, abdomen, back, or thighs and can sometimes be mistaken for ringworm.
 A qualified pediatric dermatologist’s care can help mitigate discomfort with a cortisone lotion, but it will resolve without treatment.
 Because it sometimes “looks like” ringworm, and ringworm can sometimes look like Pityriasis Rosea, it’s important to have a trusted pediatric skin doctor near you examine the spots to ensure the correct treatment plan.

-While all of our doctors see pediatric patients, Dr. Stojadinovic and Dr. Nolan take the lead with some cases as our go-to child dermatology experts.
+While all of our doctors see pediatric patients, Dr. Stojadinovic takes the lead with some cases as our go-to child dermatology experts.
 Feel free to give us a call to book an appointment with a skin doctor for kids near you!